List of Aquarion Evol characters: Altair

 The home planet of the invaders dubbed "Abductors" by the people of Vega.
 Years ago prior to the story, the women of Altair suddenly stopped giving birth to girls, and those who were alive started dying one by one until only the men were left.
 Since then they started abducting women living in Vega to ensure the preservation of their race.
 However, all women they capture are also afflicted by the disease, eventually dying or transforming into men in mind and body.
+Unluckily some Alterian abductors are captured and executed by Vega forces.

 Since then the Alteans started looking for females with strong elemental powers dubbed as Rare Iguras (レア・イグラー, Rea Igurā) hoping that one of them may withstand the disease and become their "True Eve".
 Altair is a heavily industrialized planet powered by Ianthe, a machine developed by Izumo's mother and revealed to be the true cause of the disease, as the energy it provides comes from the planet's life force itself.

 Later it is revealed that both Altair and Vega were once the same planet, separated after the Tree of Life's collapse twelve thousand years before in Genesis of Aquarion.